 The Association continues to work on minimising the period of time taken to re-let or let new properties to ensure that we maintain our effectiveness in housing people in need and reduce our costs.
-The rent loss due to empty properties increased very slightly to $\pounds 5,021$ from $\pounds 4,044$ in the previous year.
-By offering a Choice Based Lettings system the average time taken to re-let a property is only 3.75 days.
-Net tenant arrears has reduced slightly to 1.80%, (previous year 2.06%), and efforts continue to be made to bring the level down.
+The rent loss due to empty properties increased to $\pounds 11,758$ from $\pounds 5,121$ in the previous year and the average length of time taken to re-let a property has increased to 11.26 days from 3.75 days in the previous year.
+This is linked to low demand properties in Unst and the North Mainland.
+Net rent arrears has reduced to 1.6%, (previous year 1.8%), however efforts continue to be made to bring the level down.